Integralist/integralist.co.uk/content/posts/remote-working.md

 But if you're starting off as a completely 100% remote worker, don't worry, building relationships is easy enough to do.
 It just takes a bit of effort on your part (which I'll explain next).
 I can say it's easy to do because I have built up many _great_ working relationships with my colleagues based in the United States (both in the eastern and western timezones).

+> [!NOTE]
-> Note: although reaching the western timezone is tricker than eastern as it's a solid eight hours behind.
+> although reaching the western timezone is tricker than eastern as it's a solid eight hours behind.
 It's possible to do still, but again will take just a bit more effort if that's what you want.

 Ultimately it comes down to _communication_ (and _good_ communication at that).
 For communication to be considered 'good' it needs to happen at the right time and in the right medium (see [How should I communicate?](#how-should-i-communicate) for more details on this subject).